abaccarini/abaccarini.github.io/_pages/about.md

 Hi, thanks for stopping by! 👋

-I am a [security researcher](/publications) and [consultant](/consulting) specializing in information security, applied cryptography, and privacy enhancing technologies.
+I am a [security researcher](/publications) and principal consultant at [Guardian Cryptography](https://www.guardiancryptography.com/), specializing in information security, applied cryptography, and privacy enhancing technologies.

 <!-- My interests span across areas of information security, applied cryptography, and privacy-enhancing technologies.  -->

 Examples of my work include designing and implementing protocols for secure multi-party computation (MPC), and quantifying information disclosure from secure computation through information-theoretic approaches.
 I also co-maintain [PICCO](https://github.com/applied-crypto-lab/picco/), an open-source MPC compiler and library.

 <!-- with application to -->
 <!-- privacy-preserving machine learning, sustainability, and outsourcing. -->